wdawson/okta.github.io/_source/_posts/2018-12-26-react-native-android-play-store.md

 ```

 This is just a convenience module that allows for the importing as in `App.js`, i.e. `
 import { Container, Header, Input, Keypad, ButtonRow } from './components';`.
-Otherwise you’d have to import each component on a separate line.
+Otherwise you'd have to import each component on a separate line.

 Put this into `components/Container.js`: (Note: you must use capital letters for your components in React Native!)